Creo Top Down Design Workshop

-Onsite Training: This and all Design-engine courses are offered onsite at your facility.
-Call to speak to an account manager to arrange a class 312.226.8339 today.
+Onsite Training: This and all Design-Engine courses are offered onsite at your facility.
+Call to speak to an account manager to arrange a class at 312.226.8339 today.

-Prerequisite: Some Surface modeling is helpful, but this course will teach you also how to use surfaces as tools for use with the various top-down design methodologies.
+Prerequisite: Some surface modeling experience is helpful, but this course will teach you also how to use surfaces as tools for use with the various top-down design methodologies.

 - When to use Copy Geometry, ShrinkWrap, Merge, master model, & Inheritance Features.